reymonrc/radio-ciencias/README.md

 Any CSS file imported into the `index.js` will be run through Webpack, compiled with [PostCSS Next](http://cssnext.io/), and minified to `/dist/[name].[hash:5].css`.
 Import statements will be resolved as part of the build.

-## Environment variables

-To separate the development and production _- aka build -_ stages, all gulp tasks run with a node environment variable named either `development` or `production`.

-You can access the environment variable inside the theme files with `getenv "NODE_ENV"`.
-See the following example for a conditional statement:

-    {{ if eq (getenv "NODE_ENV") "development" }}You're in development!{{ end }}

-All tasks starting with _build_ set the environment variable to `production` - the other will set it to `development`.

 ## Deploying to Netlify